fltk/fltk/README.OSX.txt

   .../fltk-1.3.xxxx/ide/Xcode3/FLTK.xcodeproj

 Use the "Project" pulldown menu to change "Active Build Configuration" to "Release".
-Change the "Active Architecture" and "Active Build Configuration" as desired.
+Change the "Active Architecture"  as desired.

  3.4  Building FLTK
 --------------------

-Use the "Project" pulldown menu to set the "Active Target" to "Release".
 Use the "Project" pulldown menu to set the "Active Target" to "Demo".
-Select "Build" form the "Build" menu to create all libraries and test applications.
+Select "Build" from the "Build" menu to create all libraries and test applications.

-All frameworks and apps will be loacted in "./ide/Xcode3/build/Release/".
+All frameworks and apps will be located in "./ide/Xcode3/build/Release/".

  3.5  Testing FLTK
 -------------------

-Select "Build and Run" form the "Build" menu to run the Demo program.
+Select "Build and Run" from the "Build" menu to run the Demo program.
 Use "Demo" to explore all test programs.